cloudtoid/interprocess/README.md

 ## Usage

-This library supports .NET Core 3.1+ and .NET 6+.
+This library supports .NET 8.0+.
 It is optimized for .NET dependency injection but can also be used without DI.

 ### Usage without DI